estuary/flow/site/docs/reference/Connectors/capture-connectors/tiktok.md

 It is available for use in the Flow web application.
 For local development or open-source workflows, [`ghcr.io/estuary/source-tiktok-marketing:dev`](https://ghcr.io/estuary/source-tiktok-marketing:dev) provides the latest version of the connector as a Docker image.
 You can also follow the link in your browser to see past image versions.

 This connector is based on an open-source connector from a third party, with modifications for performance in the Flow system.
-You can find their documentation [here](https://docs.airbyte.com/integrations/sources/tiktok-marketing), but keep in mind that the two versions may be significantly different.

 ## Supported data resources